-Several years later, having moved to Sydney to further my career, I started to formulate the concept for a nine piece classical fusion band featuring a string trio.
-At the time, I was also immersed in artists like Dave Grusin, Michel Colombier and Quincy Jones.
+Several years later, having moved to Sydney for a national TV music project, I started to formulate the concept for a nine piece classical fusion band featuring a string trio.
 After a couple of years of writing between paid jobs, the Electric Chamber Orchestra was formed.
 It gave me the opportunity and great fortune to work with some of Sydney’s finest musicians across classical, jazz and rock genres.
 Dave Richards and John Frolich from Glebe Studios, and then Warner Brothers, took a gamble on the project and we released our first and only album Morning (opus one).
 The experience was both exhilarating and heartbreaking.
 While we achieved some radio success with TV promotion and a couple of enthusiastically received live shows, the reality of a niche instrumental project in a small market was inescapable.
 As it unfolded, the record company was unable to secure international support for the project with a global economic recession looming, and I concluded that making my young family "suffer for my art” was not something I could be at peace with.